mongodb/leafygreen-ui/packages/descendants/README.md

 At high level this hook reads `descendants` and `dispatch` from the established context, and makes a call to `dispatch` on initial render to register itself as a descendant.
 On un-mount it then makes a second call to `dispatch` to remove itself from the list.
 A descendant's internal `id` is a ref object established once on render.
 Its `index` is re-calculated each time `descendants` changes.

+The hook can also be called with 2 optional parameters in addition to `context`.
+If a 2nd `ref` argument is provided, this ref object will forwarded and merged into the `ref` object returned by the hook.
+It's advised to use the merged ref that's returned from the hook, not the original ref you provide.
+If a 3rd `props` argument is provided, these props will be made available on the `descendants` object.

+1. On initial render, we call `dispatch` with the `"register"` action type
+2. When the component is unmounted, we call `dispatch` with the `"remove"` action type
+3. If the `props` object changes, we call `dispatch` with the `"update"` action type

 ### DescendantsReducer

 The DescendantsReducer holds the list of `descendants` and a `dispatch` function to modify the list.

+#### Register

 When `dispatch` is called with the `"register"` action type, we do the following: